Robert de Brus, 1st Lord of Annandale: Death

-In 1119 Robert de Brus founded the Augustinian monastery of Gisborough Priory and installed his younger brother William de Brus as the first Prior there.
+In 1119, Robert de Brus founded the Augustinian monastery of Gisborough Priory and installed his younger brother William de Brus as the first Prior there.
 The priory would be used as a family mausoleum for generations of the Brus family.

-Robert de Brus died on 11 May 1141 at Skelton Castle in Yorkshire, England.
+Robert I de Brus died on 11 May 1141 at Skelton Castle in Yorkshire, England.
 As the founder of Gisborough Priory, he was buried inside the church, in the place of honour between the Canon's stalls in the Quire.
 Priory histories record his death and his burial there.
 He was survived by his wife Agnes, and his children.
-Robert's son, Adam de Brus, Second Lord of Skelton, would be buried there in 1143, and his son Robert, Second Lord of Annandale, would be buried there after his death in 1194.
-Both the Scottish and English sides of the family would be laid to rest there, the last being Robert de Brus, Fifth Lord of Annandale in 1295.
-Eventually a great Cenotaph would be placed there honoring the Brus Family and commemorating its most famous descendant King Robert Bruce (Brus) of Scotland.
+Robert's son, Adam de Brus, Second Lord of Skelton, was buried there in 1143, and his son Robert, Second Lord of Annandale, was buried there in 1194.
+Both the Scottish and English sides of the family were laid to rest there, the last being Robert de Brus, Fifth Lord of Annandale, in 1295.
+Eventually a great cenotaph was placed there honoring the Brus family and commemorating its most famous descendant, King Robert Bruce (Brus) of Scotland.